Collaborate with Raptor

 Print Runs

 Because we charge flat fees, print runs are based on the intricacy of the project.
-If you’re looking for designs like, for example, Hurricane Butterfly, where we used tissue and hand- painted each cover, the run must be less than, say, a book like The Great Good News of Your Own Voice, in order to maintain the 6-week timeline.
+If you’re looking for designs like, for example, Hurricane Butterfly, where we used tissue and hand-painted each cover, the run must be less than, say, a book like The Great Good News of Your Own Voice, in order to maintain the 9-week timeline.
 Therefore, it’s important for you to have an idea of how many books you’d like to publish and how intricate of a book you’re envisioning when you contact us.
-From any run of books, Raptor keeps ten copies for the archives.
+From any collaboration, Raptor keeps ten book copies and two broadsides for our archives.
+There is also a specialized run of products that will be made available to our investors.

 Timeline